 How does alkalising help eczema?

 If you have ever read The Eczema Diet you'll know that Salicylate sensitivity is the most common chemical sensitivity that eczema sufferers have.
-It can cause a worsening of eczema in more than 60 percent of people with eczema, and the rates appear to be increasing.
+It can cause a worsening of eczema in more than 52 percent of people with eczema, and 60% of people with hives, and the rates appear to be increasing.

 Well, back in the 1950s alkalisation was used as an effective treatment for eliminating salicylates from the body and this research can help to reduce your eczema symptoms (along with Skin Friend).

 According research in the Journal of Clinical Investigation, medical staff at hospitals used alkalisation to treat salicylate poisoning (from aspirin overdose - aspirin is made up of salicylates).
 Researchers found, when the urine pH exceeds an alkaline reading of 7.5, more salicylates are eliminated than reabsorbed, and three times the amount of salicylates are excreted via the urine.